 - Select the right web platform and cover costs of hosting the share offer online

 Track 2 development grant applications are still open for a short time – as of July 2021.
 They will be awarded on a rolling first come first served basis.

 Who can apply?

-We are supporting new and existing community businesses that are planning to launch a community share offer by the end of December 2021.
+We are supporting new and existing community businesses that will have completed a community share offer by the end of December 2021.